 Permanent Residency (PR) process in Switzerland: An Overview

-The Swiss Permanent Residency (C permit) process is highly regulated and requires non-EU and EU/EFTA nationals to demonstrate language proficiency (A2 spoken, A1 written) and prove successful integration, financial independence, and a clean legal record.
+The Swiss Permanent Residency (C permit) procedure is strictly controlled, and the applicants need to meet the requirements of language (A2 spoken, A1 written) and evidence successful integration, financial self-sufficiency, and no red-listed criminal past.

-Here's a quick overview of how to get PR in Switzerland:
+Here is a quick overview of how to get a PR in Switzerland:

 Parameter